-- 1.1 This report summarises attainment in the Scottish Qualifications Authority (SQA) National Qualifications in 2021, based on the key measures contained within the Insight benchmarking tool. - 1.2 Due to the Covid-19 pandemic, the 2021 exam diet could not take place for the second year running.
-An alternative certification model was put in place, but unlike the 2020 awards, teachers made evidence-based estimates of final attainment based on demonstrated attainment. - 1.3 Skills Development Scotland are currently tracking school leavers' destinations.
+- 1.1 This report summarises attainment in the Scottish Qualifications Authority (SQA) National Qualifications in 2022, based on the key measures contained within the Insight benchmarking tool. - 1.2 The 2022 exam diet saw a return to the traditional model of assessment.
+Due to the Covid-19 pandemic, alternative methods of assessment were put in place for the 2020 and 2021 exam diet.
+As such, we should be cautious in making direct comparisons between years that had different assessment approaches. - 1.3 Skills Development Scotland are currently tracking school leavers' destinations.
 Insight is normally updated in spring and a further report providing data on our school leavers' attainment will be submitted to the Education and Children Service's Policy Board when this data becomes available.
 This report will provide data on the attainment of all pupils in the senior phase by stage (S4, S5 and S6).